bm2yogi/Sahara/README.md

 Sahara is also an auto-mocking framework that makes it easier to test and refactor legacy code by helping you isolate dependencies away from the classes you want to test.

+Sahara also supports auto-mocking for ASP.NET MVC4 ([Sahara.Mvc4](https://www.nuget.org/packages/Sahara.Mvc4)) and MVC5 ([Sahara.Mvc](https://www.nuget.org/packages/Sahara.Mvc)) apps.

-You can find Sahara 1.3.0 on NuGet [here](https://www.nuget.org/packages/Sahara/).
+You can find Sahara 1.5.0 on NuGet [here](https://www.nuget.org/packages/Sahara/).
 You can also download and add Sahara to your Visual Studio projects via Nuget.

 I hope you like it and that you find it makes your unit tests easier to read and write.
 Let me know what you think.
 I'm [@bm2yogi](https://www.twitter.com/bm2yogi) on Twitter.